The period-index problem for fields of transcendence degree 2: Introduction

 Using the cohomological interpretation of the Brauer group, one can show that the period and index are related: the period always divides the index and they have the same prime factors, so the index divides some power of the period.
 The period-index problem for the field $K$ is to determine the minimal value of $e$ such that $\ind(A) | \per(A)^e$ for all finite-dimensional central division algebras $A$ over $K$.
 This problem has proven extremely difficult, but a general conjecture has emerged for certain fields $K$ (see page 12 of \cite{colliot} or the Introduction of \cite{period-index-paper}): if $K$ is a $C_d$-field then $e=d-1$.
-This conjecture is known to hold for function fields of points (trivial), curves (Tsen's theorem), and surfaces (de Jong's theorem \cite{MR2060023}) over algebraically closed fields and function fields of points (Wedderburn's theorem) and curves (Brauer-Hasse-Noether theorem) over finite fields.
-It is also known for function fields of curves over higher local fields (\cite{paiitbgoaas}).
-It is easy to see that the conjectural relation is sharp in the context of Theorem \ref{T:main}: if $k$ contains a primitive $n$th root of unity with $n$ invertible in $k$ and $a\in k^\ast\setminus(k^\ast)^n$, then the bicyclic algebra $(x,a)_n\tensor(x+1,y)_n$ is an element of $\Br(k(x,y))[n]$ whose index is strictly larger than its period.
+This conjecture is known to hold when $K$ is \begin{itemize} \item algebraically closed (Gauss) \item of transcendence degree 1 over an algebraically closed field (Tsen) \item of transcendence degree 2 over an algebraically closed field (de Jong \cite{MR2060023} with improvements in positive characteristic due to de Jong-Starr and Lieblich \cite{period-index-paper}) \item finite (Wedderburn) \item of transcendence degree 1 over a finite field (Brauer-Hasse-Noether) \item of transcendence degree 1 over a higher local field (Lieblich \cite{paiitbgoaas}) \end{itemize} It is easy to see that the conjectural relation is sharp in the context of Theorem \ref{T:main}: if $k$ contains a primitive $n$th root of unity with $n$ invertible in $k$ and $a\in k^\ast\setminus(k^\ast)^n$, then the bicyclic algebra $(x,a)_n\tensor(x+1,y)_n$ is an element of $\Br(k(x,y))[n]$ whose index is strictly larger than its period.
 (If $n$ is prime then in fact this algebra has index $n^2$ -- i.e., it is a division algebra.
 For a discussion of this and numerous other examples, the reader is referred to Section 1 of \cite{MR1923420}.)